Provable Preimage Under-Approximation for Neural Networks (Full Version): Methodology

 \subsection{Quantitative Verification}

-Given a quantitative property $(\inset, \outset, \proportion)$, where $\outset$ is a polyhedron and $\inset$ a polytope, we now show how to use our efficient preimage under-approximation method to verify the property.
-Assume for now that $\inset$ is a hyperrectangle, so that we can take $\indomain = \inset$ (the case of a general polytope is discussed in the supplementary material).
+We now show how to use our efficient preimage under-approximation method (Algorithm \ref{alg:main}) to verify a given quantitative property $(\inset, \outset, \proportion)$, where $\outset$ is a polyhedron, $\inset$ a polytope and $p$ the desired proportion value, summarized in Algorithm \ref{alg:verify}.
+To simplify assume that $\inset$ is a hyperrectangle, so that we can take $\indomain = \inset$ (the case of general polytopes is discussed in the Appendix).